 This confluence of events has created intense maneuvering from the actors’ publicists.
 Apparently they are “very concerned” that doing press in the absence of Steve and Michael is embarrassing for their clients.
 Even after explaining at length that Steve has already done press for Delirious in all his Interview publicity there was still stiff resistance.
 It was an interesting lesson for me.
-Now I understand the goal with publicity is not so much to promote the film but to make sure nobody gets humiliated.
+I came to understand the goal with publicity is not so much to promote the film but to make absolutely certain your client never gets humiliated.

-Like I said, I’m better.
-Instead of freaking out about George, Arnold, web skits and publicity now all I do is think about the prediction from the Variety journalist I met in Karloy Vary who said, “The press will turn against you because they’ll think you made a film about them.”
-But I didn’t.
-I like journalists.
-I made a film about a paparazzo.
+But, I know everyone in this business has a job that is life and death for them.
+Hell, I made a film about a paparazzo.
 I was truly interested in these people who are universally reviled as the bottom feeders of the industry.
 For 3 months I hung out with paparazzi in NY and LA, riding in their cars, going to clubs and stakeouts and entertainment events with them.
 One guy in NY took me to a high-profile fashion show.
 We stood far in the back.
 A minute before it ended he turned to me, the stuttering camera flashes whiting out the lenses of his glasses.
 “Watch this,” he said.
 And the instant the show ended he knifed through the crowd, elbows flying, and was the first one to get a shot of Monica Lewinski before she put her sunglasses on.
 I have to say I was so impressed I put the elbows into the film.

 I noticed something similar about all the paparazzi I spent time with.
 On the one hand they would vehemently defend themselves and their profession by saying, “Hey, we’re just doing our job.
 We don’t make people buy these pictures.
 And who gives a fuck about the Stars anyway?
 No one asked them to become Stars.
 They’re no different from anybody.
 They should thank me for taking their fuckin picture.”
 And then a split second later the same guy would say, “DeNiro shook my hand once.
 There was an energy coming from him that went right through my arm and almost blew me away.
 He’s a fuckin god among men!”

-Four months later I decided the best thing would be to have Steve read the script, out loud.
+Four months later I thought about having a staged reading of the script with Steve reading the part of Les.
 To my great relief Steve thought this was a good idea.
-So, I set up a staged-reading.
-I made a bunch of calls and invited some very talented and generous actors to come in and read the other parts with him.
+So, I made a bunch of calls and invited some very talented and generous actors to come in and read the other parts with him.
 There was also a small audience.
 From the moment he opened his mouth no one could take their eyes off of Steve.
-Even just sitting at a table, reading straight from the script, he pulled Les Galantine right there into the room.
-When the reading ended I was standing in a daze talking to someone and I suddenly found myself alone with Steve.
+Even just sitting at a table, reading straight from the script, he brought Les Galantine to life right there into the room.
+When the reading ended I was standing in a daze after talking to one of the actors and I suddenly found myself alone with Steve.
 He appeared strangely moved.
-He said, “Thank you, Tom.
-Thank you for waiting for me.
-Now I see who this guy really is.”
-There were tears in his eyes.
-I didn’t blame him; there were tears in my eyes too.
-So, he was in.
+He said, “Thank you, Tom."